alebedev8425/alebedev8425/README.md

 ### ☁️ ARC AGI on AWS
 **[ARC AGI Project](https://github.com/alebedev8425/arcagi-aws)**
-System using AWS ECR, Bedrock, Sagemaker to compete in ARC AGI Competition.
+System using AWS ECR, Bedrock, and SageMaker to compete in the ARC AGI Competition.

 ---